 Want to try out all these shea butter benefits on your own skin?
 Here are the best shea butter products you can make at home:

-1. Shea Butter, Aloe Vera and Honey Face Mask
+1. DIY Shea Butter, Aloe Vera and Honey Face Mask

 This is one of the most nourishing face masks out there.
 The combination of honey, aloe vera gel and shea butter benefits your skin in more than one way.
 Their hydrating, moisturizing, antibacterial and anti-inflammatory properties make this mask capable to pamper and soothe even the driest skin.